wireapp/wire-server-deploy/README.md

     - proxy (optional, disabled by default)
     - spar (optional, disabled by default)
     - webapp (optional, enabled by default)
-    - team-settings (optional, disabled by default - requires access to a private repo)
+    - team-settings (optional, disabled by default - requires access to a private repository)

-Start by copying the necessary configuration files:
+Start by copying the necessary `values` and `secrets` configuration files:

 ```
-cp values/demo-values.example.yaml values/demo-values.yaml
+cp values/wire-server/demo-values.example.yaml values/wire-server/demo-values.yaml
-cp values/demo-secrets.example.yaml values/demo-secrets.yaml
+cp values/wire-server/demo-secrets.example.yaml values/wire-server/demo-secrets.yaml
 ```

-In `values/demo-values.yaml` (referred to as `values` file below) and `values/demo-secrets.yaml` (referred to as `secrets` file), the following has to be adapted:
+In `values/wire-server/demo-values.yaml` (referred to as `values-file` below) and `values/wire-server/demo-secrets.yaml` (referred to as `secrets-file`), the following has to be adapted:

-* smtp credentials (to allow for email sending; prerequisite for registering users and running the smoketest)
-    * *if using a gmail account, ensure to enable ['less secure apps'](https://support.google.com/accounts/answer/6010255?hl=en)*
-    * Add user, smtp server, connection type in values/`brig.config.smtp`
-    * Add password in secrets/`brig.secrets.smtpPassword`
 * turn server shared key (needed for audio/video calling)
     * Generate with e.g. `openssl rand -base64 64 | env LC_CTYPE=C tr -dc a-zA-Z0-9 | head -c 42` or similar
-    * Add value to secrets/`brig.secrets.turn.secret`
+    * Add key to secrets-file under `brig.secrets.turn.secret`
     * (this will eventually need to be shared with a turn server, not part of this demo yet)
 * zauth private/public keys (For authentication; `access tokens` and `user tokens` (cookies) are signed and validated with these)
     * Generate from within [wire-server](https://github.com/wireapp/wire-server) with `./dist/zauth -m gen-keypair -i 1` if you have everything compiled; or alternatively with docker using `docker run --rm quay.io/wire/alpine-intermediate /dist/zauth -m gen-keypair -i 1`
-    * add both to secrets/`brig.zauth` and the public one to secrets/`nginz.secrets.zauth`
+    * add both to secrets-file under `brig.zauth` and the public one to secrets-file under `nginz.secrets.zAuth.publicKeys`
 * domain names and urls
-    * in `values`, replace `example.com` and other domains and subdomains with domains of your choosing.
+    * in your values-file, replace `example.com` and other domains and subdomains with domains of your choosing.
 Look for the `# change this` comments.
+You can try using `sed -i 's/example.com/<your-domain>/g' <values-file>`.

 Update the chart dependencies: